-Set Up a Build Tool with JFrog CLI
+Connect a Build Tool to Artifactory with JFrog CLI

-Set up a build tool with JFrog Artifactory using JFrog CLI.
+Connect a build tool to JFrog Artifactory using JFrog CLI.
 This tutorial walks through the full workflow with npm, then shows how to adapt for any supported build tool.

 This topic covers the following tasks: